Two options with different time to expiration

 Answer to the question: Owning the 6 month option is better than owning an otherwise identical 1 month American option.

-The longer the time to expiration of your option, the longer you will have the right to choose if you exercise or not, and the higher is the probability that the market price of the underlying stock will move to a level at which it is favourable for you to exercise the option or to sell the option at a profit.
+The longer the time to expiration of your option, the longer you will have the right to choose if you exercise or not, and the higher is the probability that the market price of the underlying stock will move to a level at which it is favorable for you to exercise the option or to sell the option at a profit.

 Time value of options